privacysandbox/protected-auction-services-docs/bidding-auction-services-payload-optimization.md

 browser will not include `adRenderId(s)` or `adComponentRenderId(s)` or `userBiddingSignals` or any other information in interest groups.
   * interest group `name`
-  * `trustedBiddingSignalKeys`: Note that this must be a first party advertiser cookie
+  * `trustedBiddingSignalKeys`: It is recommended to be an identifier such as `first party user identifier per advertiser site (or app)`
   * [browserSignals][18]

 ##### Specification for browser signals